sourcedennis/voxel-city/README.md

 The .vox file can be rendered with [MagicaVoxel](https://ephtracy.github.io/).
 (It runs with Wine - for *nix users)

-Prior to rendering I adjusted the first 3 colors in the color-palette (used for the building windows) to be emissive.
+Before rendering, I adjusted the first 3 colors in the color-palette (used for the building windows) to be emissive.

-MagicaVoxel currently does not seem to render the entire 2000-by-2000-by-30 city mesh.
-Instead, it renders only its central part.
-This is not a big issue, as the results still look nice.

 ![Rendered City - Night](example2.png)